jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

 Classifying
 -----------

-The Classifying process takes the output of the tokenize process along with the defined token and applies the rules in the VHDL LRM.
+The Classifying process takes the output of the tokenize process along with the defined tokens and applies the rules in the VHDL LRM.
 The process employs a recursive methodology to apply the rules.
-The rules are divided into python modules under the vsg/vhdlFile/classify directory.
+The rules are divided into python modules under the :code:`vsg/vhdlFile/classify` directory.
-Each module name matches a VHDL production name.
+Each module name under :code:`vsg/vhdlFile/classify` matches a VHDL production name.

-Each module will have at least one of the following functions:
+Each module provides functions to parse a VHDL production and will have at least one of the following functions:

-* detect
+* :code:`detect`
-* classify
+* :code:`classify`
-* classify_until
+* :code:`classify_until`

 detect
 ======

-The detect function is used to check if a production exists.
+The :code:`detect` function checks if a production exists.
-It will typically call the classify function if the production is detected.
+It will typically call the :code:`classify` function if the production is detected.

 classify
 ========

-The classify function takes each token in the tokenized list and assigns a corresponding token from the token classes.
+The :code:`classify` function takes each token in the tokenized list and assigns a corresponding token from the token classes.

 classify_until
 ==============

-The classify_until function performs the same function as classify except it stops when it detects a particular token value.
+The :code:`classify_until` function performs the same function as classify except it stops when it detects a particular token value.
 The token value can be a special character like a close parenthesis or a colon, or a known word.

 Example
 =======

-For example, the following production for the architecture_body:
+Given the following production for the architecture_body:

 .. code-block:: text